Stormiest Cities in United States

 These ten cities have the most thunderstorms, all at over 50 days a year.

 |New Orleans, Louisiana||67.2|

 Miami is the clear leader at suffering through hurricanes.
 From the years 1900 to 2011, the city saw 22 hurricanes approach within 50 miles.
 Most of these were category H1 and H2 storms, with winds up to 95 knots or 109 miles per hour (176 kilometres per hour).
 But Miami also had more category H3 to H5 storms than did any other large US city.

-These are the 11 cities that came close to three or more hurricanes during those 112 years.
+These are the 11 cities that three or more hurricanes approach close during those 112 years.

 |All||City||H1 - H2||H3 - H5|